fis-components/immutable/README.md

 maintaining state.
 Developing with immutable data encourages you to think differently about how data flows through your application.

-Subscribing to data events throughout your application, by using `Object.observe`, or any other mechanism, creates a huge overhead of book-keeping which can hurt performance, sometimes dramatically, and creates opportunities for areas of your application to get out of sync with each other due to easy to make programmer error.
+Subscribing to data events throughout your application creates a huge overhead of book-keeping which can hurt performance, sometimes dramatically, and creates opportunities for areas of your application to get out of sync with each other due to easy to make programmer error.
 Since immutable data never changes,